SM 25x100 [2xM8] / N52 - magnetic roller

 If you have a nickel allergy, avoid contact with neodymium magnets.

-Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
+Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-Do not give neodymium magnets to youngest children.
+Do not give neodymium magnets to children.

 On our website, you can find information on how to use neodymium magnets.
 This will help you avoid injuries and prevent damage to the magnets.